 Applications should be no more than 500 words long.
 The Board will only consider one application per event.

-Please email applications to Thomas Lennerfors, Chair of SCOS at firstname.lastname@example.org.
-Any queries can also be sent to this address.
+Please email applications to the SCOS secretary at email@example.com Any queries can also be sent to this address.
 Applicants will be informed of the results within two weeks of each meeting, unless further details are required by the Board in order to reach a final decision.
 Successful applicants are required to use SCOS branding, which will be supplied, and prepare a report/account to be used in SCOS media promotion.

 We look forward very much to receiving your applications.